HerrPaule/BEAP-TOUCHBOARD-EXTENSION/README.md

 # BEAP TOUCHBOARD EXTENSION

-works with Bare Conductive TOUCH BOARD or Arduino with MPR121 Simple Extensions for Cycling'74 Max BEAP
+works with Bare Conductive TOUCH BOARD or Arduino MPR121 Simple Extensions for Cycling'74 Max BEAP

 If you want to use an Arduino with MPR121, download & install the edited MPR121 Library.
 Tested with Arduino UNO and Sparkfun MPR121.